 - you can join a different KiwiSaver scheme, or

-- Inland Revenue will provisionally allocate you to a default KiwiSaver scheme and give you 3 months to choose your own scheme.
+- Inland Revenue will provisionally allocate you to a default KiwiSaver scheme and give you 3 months to choose another scheme.
 If you don't choose another scheme within 3 months, Inland Revenue will confirm your enrolment in the default scheme.

 Default KiwiSaver providers

-If you don't choose your own scheme, and your employer doesn't have a chosen scheme, Inland Revenue will allocate you to one of the 5 government-appointed default providers:
+If you don't choose a scheme for yourself, and your employer doesn't have a chosen scheme, Inland Revenue will allocate you to one of the nine government-appointed default providers:

 - AMP Services (NZ) Limited